openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

 ## <a name="set-the-environment-variables"></a>Step 2: Configure the Environment

-You must update several environment variables before you can compile and run OpenVINO™ applications.
+You must update several environment variables before you compile and run OpenVINO™ applications.
 Set environment variables as follows:

 ```sh
 source <INSTALL_DIR>/setupvars.sh
 ```

-If you have more than one OpenVINO™ version on your machine, you can easily switch its version by sourcing `setupvars.sh` of your choice.
+If you have more than one OpenVINO™ version on your machine, you may easily switch its version by sourcing `setupvars.sh` of your choice.

-> **NOTE**: You can also run this script every time when you start new terminal session.
+> **NOTE**: You may also run this script every time you start new terminal session.
 Open `~/.bashrc` in your favorite editor, and add `source <INSTALL_DIR>/setupvars.sh`.
-Next time when you open a terminal, you will see `[setupvars.sh] OpenVINO™ environment initialized`.
+Next time you open a terminal, you will see `[setupvars.sh] OpenVINO™ environment initialized`.
 Changing `.bashrc` is not recommended when you have many OpenVINO™ versions on your machine and want to switch among them, as each may require different setup.

 The environment variables are set.
 Continue to the next section if you want to download any additional components.